wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 <a target="_blank" href="https://hynek.me/articles/virtualenv-lives/">
 Hynek Schlawack recommends</a>

-   * Don’t pip-install anything into its global site-packages beyond virtualenv.
+   * Don’t pip-install anything beyond virtualenv into its global site-packages.

    * Install <strong>both</strong> virtualenv and system isolation (they are not mutually exclusive):